CDNsun/wordpress-cdn-plugin/README.md

 INSTALLATION

-Put the cdnsun folder to the /wp-content/plugins/ folder.
+Upload the cdnsun folder to the /wp-content/plugins/ folder.